Yuliaxis/-kernInt/README.md

 `falta`

-The `coeff` argument is for the weight of each data type in the kernel combination:
+The `coeff` argument is for the weight of each data type in the kernel combination.
+When absent, the mean across all kernel matrices is performed.

 `falta`